 - Split your work up into smaller commits if possible, while making sure each commit can still function on its own.
 Do not commit work-in-progress code - commit it once it’s working.

 - Run tox before opening your pull request, and make sure all tests pass.
 You can install tox with pip install tox

 - If you can, please add tests for your code.
 We know large parts of our codebase are missing tests, so we won’t reject your code if it lacks tests, though.

 Contributing documentation & making changes to the website¶

 errbot.io is created using Sphinx, which also doubles as a generator for our (API) documentation.
 The code for it is in the same repository as Errbot itself, inside the docs folder.
 To make changes to the documentation or the website, you can build the HTML locally as follows:

-# Change directory into the docs folder cd docs/ # Install the required extra dependencies pip install -r requirements.txt # Generate the static HTML make html # Then, open the generated _build/html/index.html in a browser
+# Install the required extra dependencies from the root of the repository. pip install -r docs/requirements.txt # Go into the docs directory cd docs/ # Generate the static HTML make html # Then, open the generated _build/html/index.html in a browser

 To submit your changes back to us, please make your change in a separate branch as described in the previous section, then open a pull request with us.